notrexxx/TNW-RESPONSIVE-HTML-CSS/README.md

 # Project Name

-> This is a complete proyect of a replica of a New York Times article, using only CSS and HTML
+> This is a complete proyect of a replica of TheNextWeb index page, using CSS and HTML
 ![screenshot](images/app_screenshot.png)

 -FlexBox
 -Floats
 -Grid
+-Gradients

 ## Built With